 Facing History and Ourselves provides students and teachers with educational resources that examine historical and modern bigotry.
 They seek to safeguard a more humane citizenry by encouraging careful study of prejudice as it affects our communities.
-Our engagement with Facing History began several years ago when we were approached to tackle a move from Drupal 6 to Drupal 7 using new designs from another agency.
-Over time, we recognized an opportunity to further improve upon the site architecture to better meet their web goals.
-We recommended a front-end redesign, and Facing History decided to pursue it.

 Facing History’s site had a lot of moving pieces and a massive library of content that needed to be displayed in a variety of ways - from card views and teasers to full, detailed pages.
 We developed new calls to action that encouraged user engagement with the content.
 Image styling was a major element of this redesign, transforming what was formerly a primarily text-based site into a highly visual educational experience.

 We built two types of related content blocks, giving Facing History the tools to pull users deeper into their content.
-The first was a related content block where editors could reference any number of pieces of content or media, and then have them rendered in an attractive “card” view below or beside the primary content.
+The first was a related content block where editors could reference any number of pieces of content or media, and then have them rendered in an attractive card view below or beside the primary content.
 When a curated block of related content isn’t available, we use Apache Solr’s “More Like This” functionality to display relevant content based on its similarity with the primary content.
 These same blocks can also show related or relevant upcoming events.
-To the end user, there’s no difference between how the blocks appear, but the flexibility affords Facing History’s team the ability to carefully curate the most important content without worrying about breaking the experience in other areas.
+To the site visitor, there’s no difference between how the blocks appear, but the flexibility affords Facing History’s team the ability to carefully curate the most important content without worrying about breaking the experience in other areas.

 We launched the new Facing History with a fresh visual style and revamped information architecture.
 This new site tells Facing History’s story in a compelling and engaging way, encouraging users to dive deeper into the wealth of carefully curated information that awaits them.